Jeffresh/classify-space-rocks-by-using-python-and-artificial-intelligence-/README.md

 ### Step 3

 Given a new photo of a rock, the computer extracts features in the photo, and then uses associations between existing data and the new photo to predict the type of rock it is.

+## Common Python libraries that are useful in AI projects

+As we complete the learning path, we'll be using the following libraries.
+The libraries are free, and they are comonly used in real-life AI projects. these libraries are just a few of the many librareis you can use to create and AI model.
+To learn about other common AI librareis and what they do, see [Top 8 Python librareis for ML and AI](https://hackernoon.com/top-8-python-libraries-for-machine-learning-and-artificial-intelligence-y08id3031)

+### Matplotlib

+Matplotlib primarly is used to visualize data in Python.
+You can use Matplotlib to create static, animated, and interactive visualizations in Python.
+Matplotlib is useful for displayin your data in a more visual way.

+### NumPy

+NumPy, short for *Numerical Python*, is a popular library that's used to roganize and store data in Python.
+You can use NumPy to create structrues that hold sets of data called arays.
+Like lists, arrays store many types of data.
+NumPy has many functions that are helpful for manipulation data in arrays.

+### PyTorch

+PyTorch, a machine learning library, has many built-on functions to help accelerate building projects.
+PyTorch primarily is used to modify data in an existing machine learning program.